 And speaking of beating the living crap out of hordes of enemies, if you’ve got the least bit of experience with 2D action games, you’ll want to play on tough or hardcore, as normal will probably be a walk in the park for ya then.
 It certainly was for me, so it was a good thing that the difficulty can be at any time: crank it up to have your skills tested or lower it for a leisurely stroll through most battles – your choice.

-If all this talk about leveling, respawning enemies and going on a shopping spree has you worried that even a tiny amount of grinding is required, rest assured that is not the case.
-At least, unless you’re playing on tough or hardcore, at which point you may have to power level a bit to be evenly matched against certain opponents – or maybe you can get with by more skillful play, dodging and proper counter attacks?
+If all this talk about levelling, respawning enemies and going on a shopping spree has you worried that even a tiny amount of grinding is required, rest assured that is not the case.
+At least, unless you’re playing on tough or hardcore, at which point you may have to power level a bit to be evenly matched against certain opponents – or maybe you can get with by more skilful play, dodging and proper counterattacks?
 Skill levels vary greatly from person to person, after all.

 Whether or not you feel like grinding, even though experience points, items, and coins are all pretty important to progress, you’ll still be spending a lot of time slicing up enemies of different shapes and sizes.
 It can get a bit hectic since you’ll often face off against 4-5 opponents at a time, but as long as you keep a cool head and stay focused, you should have no problems landing successive hits, keeping that experience boosting chain going – just don’t get hit, or the bonus will be lost.